 Goodwill represents the excess of the consideration over the fair value of the identifiable assets and liabilities acquired at the date of acquisition.
 In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350), simplifying the test for goodwill impairment".
 The guidance removes Step 2 of the goodwill impairment test, which required a hypothetical purchase price allocation.
 Goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value.
-The ASU is applicable for the annual or any interim goodwill impairment tests beginning after December 15, 2019.
-The adoption of this standard did not have a material impact on the Group's consolidated financial statements.
 The Group tests goodwill at least annually for impairment at the reporting unit level.
 A reporting unit is the operating segment, or one level below that operating segment (the component level) if discrete financial information is prepared and regularly reviewed by management.
 However, components are aggregated as a single reporting unit if they have similar economic characteristics.
 The Group recognizes an impairment charge if the carrying amount of a reporting unit exceeds its fair value and the carrying amount of the reporting unit's goodwill exceeds the implied fair value of that goodwill.
 When a portion of a reporting unit is disposed, goodwill is allocated to the gain or loss on disposition based on the relative fair values of the business or businesses disposed and the portion of the reporting unit that will be retained.
-For the years ended December 31, 2021, 2020 and 2019, the Group did not recognize any goodwill impairment charges.
+For the years ended December 31, 2023, 2022 and 2021, the Group has recognized goodwill impairment charges is \$5,488,816, \$777,329 and nil.For the goodwill impairment recognized during the year ended December 31, 2023, the Group recorded \$5,488,816 for Hengpu.